-Barnstable's primary bay beach is Sandy Neck Beach, accessed through East Sandwich.
-Most of the Nantucket Sound beaches are fairly protected and thus not big in terms of surf.
-Beach parking costs $15 a day, usually payable at the lot; for a weeklong parking sticker ($50), visit the Recreation Department at 141 Bassett Lane, at the new Hyannis Youth & Community Center (tel.
-508/790-6345).
-The sparkling center is open daily (Mon-Sat 7am-10pm, Sun noon-9pm) and includes an elevated walking track and an elaborate teen center, in addition to two skating rinks and basketball courts.
-Day passes cost $5.
+Barnstable’s primary bay beach is Sandy Neck Beach, accessed through East Sandwich.
+Beach parking costs $20 a day ($10 at Hathaway’s Pond), usually payable at the lot; for a weeklong parking sticker ($70), visit the Recreation Department at 141 Bassett Lane, at the Hyannis Youth & Community Center (tel.
+508/790-6345), open daily (Mon–Sat 7am–10pm, Sun noon–9pm).
 Note: There is a smoking ban on beaches in the town of Barnstable during the summer.

 Although there are no paved bike paths in Barnstable (the Rail Trail in Dennis is the closest), the winding roads in Marstons Mills and Osterville make for pleasant scenic rides.
 There's free public parking near the Marstons Mills mill pond at the intersection of routes 28 and 149 or behind the stores in Osterville Center.
 For a scenic bike ride, from the intersection of routes 28 and 149, bear right on Route 149 onto Main Street.
 Main Street soon intersects with Route 28; cross Route 28 (carefully), and then cruise down South County Road into Osterville.
 Several roads here afford wonderful bay views.
 For the best views, bike to the ends of Bay Street, West Bay Road, and Eel River Road to Sea View Avenue.
 A leisurely bike ride through this area is perhaps the best way to see some of the most impressive seaside mansions on the Cape.